-Children's Social Care will receive approaches from professionals, agencies and the public which usually fall into three categories:
+Children's Social Care will receive contacts from practitioners, agencies and the public which usually fall into three categories:

 - Requests for information from Children's Social Care;

-It is important that the individual contacting Children's Social Care is clear about the nature of their approach and in particular where they consider a Social Care response may be needed i.e. they are making a referral.
+It is important that the individual contacting Children's Social Care is clear about the nature of their contact and in particular where they consider a Children's Social Care response may be needed i.e. they are making a referral.

 Anyone who has concerns about a child's welfare can make a referral to local authority Children's Social Care.
 Referrals can come from the child or young person themselves, any agency in the public, private and community sector as well as family members and members of the public.

-If a practitioner wishes to speak to a qualified Social Worker for advice, especially if they are uncertain whether the threshold is met for Social Care involvement, they should contact the relevant Local Authority Children's Social Care Department in their area.
-In Derbyshire, professionals working with children and families can access the Starting Point Consultation and Advice Service for Professionals (Tel: 01629 535 353).
+If a practitioner wishes to speak to a qualified Social Worker for advice, especially if they are uncertain whether the threshold is met for Children's Social Care involvement, they should contact the relevant local authority Children's Social Care Department in their area.
+In Derbyshire, practitioners working with children and families can access the Starting Point Consultation and Advice Service for Professionals (Tel: 01629 535 353).
 The service operates Monday to Friday from 08:00 – 18:00.
 In Derby City, practitioners working with children and families can access the Children's Services Professional Consultation Line.
 (Tel: 07812 300 329).
 The service operates Monday to Friday 10am to 1pm.
 See the Derby City Consultation Line Leaflet for Professionals for more information on the service (see Documents Library, Leaflets).